kubemove/elasticsearch-plugin/README.md

     make e2e-test
     ```

-There are also some other commands that automate many of the tasks that you  will need to do to test this plugin functionalities.
+There are some other commands that automate many of the tasks that you  will need to do to test this plugin functionalities.
 Check them on the `Makefile`.